 Donors interested in contributing to New Ulm Area Foundation scholarship endowment fund should make that indication.

 All recipient students must reside in ISD 88.
 Each school has set their own criteria for New Ulm Area Foundation Scholarships.
 To apply for a scholarship, please see your high school counselor.

 The Charlotte Raymond Anderson Teaching Scholarship Fund was established to provide financial assistance for people with the sincere desire to attain the highest degree of proficiency in teaching.
-The scholarship will be awarded to students pledging intent to study for a teaching career or teachers pursuing a graduate degree to increase their proficiency in teaching.
+The scholarship will be awarded to students pledging intent to study for a teaching career or teachers pursuing a graduate degree to increase their proficiency in teaching, as well as those pursuing K-12 school counseling or administration.
 Complete information regarding eligibility, selection criteria and scholarship process can be found in the guidelines.

 Carol & Roger Ryberg have established a fund for a scholarship program to assist students who plan to continue their education in college or vocational school programs.
 This program is dedicated to dependent children of Windings, Inc. employees.
 Scholarships are available to support full-time study at an accredited institution of the student’s choice and may be renewed in subsequent years.
 Applications are available from Windings Human Resources.
 Deadline is early March each year.